zooniverse/tove/docs/arch/adr-03.md

 Ultimately, my choice is to go with Blob Storage: the more basic, simple storage tool that gives us what we need and nothing more.
 That being said, I'd still like to keep the option of using Azure File Service on the table, in case it turns out that we *would* benefit from the additional functionality that it offers.

+As for what type of blob we will use, my choice would be to store each data file in its own block blob.
+If we were to choose to store multiple files within a single blob (and have each file be associated with a block ID on that blob), we would lose the ability to name each individual file.
+Hypothetically, it would be possible to create a database table with columns “block ID” and “name”, to emulate a naming functionality, but this seems far more complicated than its worth.
+In addition, the (azure-storage-blob)[] gem gives us a simple interface for working with block blobs and saves us the trouble of having to write HTTP requests ourselves.

 Final questions:
-1. **Q:** Blob Storage doesn't have any concrete hierarchy beyond Storage Account/Blob Container - within a container, directories are virtual, demarcated by prefixes in the file name.
+1. Q: Blob Storage doesn't have any concrete hierarchy beyond Storage Account/Blob Container - within a container, directories are virtual, demarcated by prefixes in the file name.
 Will this end up being problematic for us?
 Will it complicate file retrieval?
-**A:** Retrieving files from a file system with virtual directories shouldn't be any different than retrieving files from a normal file system.
+A: Retrieving files from a file system with virtual directories shouldn't be any different than retrieving files from a normal file system.
 As long as blob prefixes are constructed in a way that reflects the organizational system used within the application/database, there should be no trouble.
 File retrieval may be helped by append blobs - final decision on blob type is still TBD.

-- **Q:** Would there be any benefit to caching files on on-premises file servers?
-If this sounds like something we'd like to employ, it would be worth reconsidering Azure File Service
+2. Q: Would there be any benefit to caching files on on-premises file servers?
+If this sounds like something we'd like to employ, it would be worth reconsidering Azure File Service.

 ### Links and Articles: